 Hazrat Sheikh Mohiyuddin Ibn-e-Arabi

-Known as Muhyiddin (the "revivifier of religion") & the shaykh al-akbar (the "greatest master"), he was born in 1165 AD into the Moorish culture of Andalusian Spain, the centre of an extraordinary flourishing & cross-fertilization of Jewish, Christian & Islamic thought, through which the major scientific & philosophical works of antiquity were transmitted to Northern Europe.
+Mystic, philosopher, poet, sage, Muhammad Ibn 'Arabi is one of the world's great spiritual teachers.
+Known as Mohyiuddin (the Revivifier of Religion) & the Shaykh al-Akbar (the Greatest Master), he was born in 1165 AD into the Moorish culture of Andalusian Spain, the center of an extraordinary flourishing & cross-fertilization of Jewish, Christian & Islamic thought, through which the major scientific & philosophical works of antiquity were transmitted to Northern Europe.
+Ibn 'Arabi's spiritual attainments were evident from an early age & he was renowned for his great visionary capacity as well as being a superlative teacher.
+He travelled extensively in the Islamic world & died in Damascus in 1240 AD.

-He wrote over 350 works including the Fusus al-hikam, an exposition of the inner meaning of the wisdom of the prophets in the Judaic, Christian, Islamic line & the Futuhat al-Makkiyya, a vast encyclopaedia of spiritual knowledge which unites & distinguishes the three strands of tradition, reason & mystical insight.
-In his Diwan & his Tarjuman al-ashwaq he also wrote some of the finest poetry in the Arabic language.
+He wrote over 350 works including the Fusus al-Hikam , an exposition of the inner meaning of the wisdom of the prophets in the Judaic, Christian, Islamic line & the Futuhat al-Makkiyya, a vast encyclopaedia of spiritual knowledge which unites & distinguishes the three strands of tradition, reason & mystical insight.
+In his Diwan & Tarjuman al-Ashwaq he also wrote some of the finest poetry in the Arabic language.
+These extensive writings provide a beautiful exposition of the Unity of Being, the single & indivisible reality which simultaneously transcends & is manifested in all the images of the world.
+Ibn 'Arabi shows how Man, in perfection, is the complete image of this reality & how those who truly know their essential self, know God.

 Firmly rooted in the Quran, his work is universal, accepting that each person has a unique path to the truth, which unites all paths in itself.
 He has profoundly influenced the development of Islam since his time, as well as significant aspects of the philosophy & literature of the West.
 His wisdom has much to offer us in the modern world in terms of understanding what it means to be human.